Certificate of Entitlement: Reception

 In 1994, academics Winston Koh and David Lee of the National University of Singapore proposed to reform the bidding process.
 Instead of bidding in dollars, applicants for COEs would bid in percentage of the price of the vehicle.
 In 2003, economist Tan Ling Hui of the International Monetary Fund reiterated the idea.
 In 2023, with COE prices surging, the idea of percentage bidding resurfaced in the general media.
 Proponents of percentage bidding argued that it was more equitable than bidding in dollars.

+Demand for COEs remain high as seen in the fact that in May 2026, a total of 5,042 bids were received, with a quota of 3,260 COEs available.